ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-İ see them gathering their troops getting ready for a war they dont know it yet but this war is everything
+İ see them gathering their troops getting ready for a war they dont know it yet but this war is everything this war is gona change the course ant colonies